SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 Supporters of Freud argue that he was not necessarily misogynistic but rather reflected the prevailing societal norms and attitudes of his time.
 During the 19th century, women were indeed treated as second-class citizens.
 Men enjoyed legal, social, educational, and economic advantages over women.
 In this context, the penis symbolized not just physical attributes but also the power and freedom that men possessed.

 In the 1800s, women faced severe limitations in terms of rights and opportunities.
 They could not vote, work in many professions, own property, or inherit titles.
-Financial independence was challenging to achieve unless they received an inheritance from a wealthy father or became widows.
+Financial independence was challenging unless they received an inheritance from a wealthy father or became widows.
 Women needed to secure advantageous marriages for financial security because there was no welfare state to provide support.
-The limited options available to women during this era help explain why they might have envied the social and economic advantages that men enjoyed.
+The limited options available to women during this era help explain why they might have envied the social and economic advantages men enjoyed.

 SOCIALLY SENSITIVE RESEARCH